rpalenik/ballerina-aswsdk/README.md

 # ballerina-aswsdk
-test of ballerina integration with AWS java ASD
+test of ballerina integration with AWS java SDK